smirfolio/MCP-tasksforge/README.md

 ```

 - Celine AI agent must create the cline_mcp_settings.json bellow an example of the mcp json settings
+- Celine could ask you for your *Your temporary token* provide him with your secret and ask him to continue installing the MCP-server

 **Example Configuration in Celine AI Agent:**